hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 Welcome to the second tutorial.
 I'm Karthic Rao, a Developer Advocate at Dgraph labs.
+Welcome to the second episode of the tutorial series on Dgraph.
-In the last video, we learned the basics of Dgraph, including how to run the database, add new nodes and predicates, and query them back.
+In the last video, we learned the basics of Dgraph.
+Including, how to run the database, add new nodes and predicates, and query them back.

----

 ![Graph](./images/graph.JPG)

-In this tutorial, we'll build the above graph and learn the following operations using it,
+In this tutorial, using the graph above, we'll learn about:
 - [Querying using uids.](#query-using-uids)
 - [Updating predicates.](#updating-predicates)
 - [Adding an edge between existing nodes.](#adding-an-edge-between-existing-nodes)